TellinaTool/nl2bash/encoder_decoder/README.md

 ## Process data:

+Suppose the parallel corpus is placed at `../data/<dataset_name>`.
 The following script converts the parallel corpus into format read by the neural network:

-`./train.sh --process_data --dataset bash`
+`./train.sh --process_data --dataset <dataset_name>`

 ## Train the model: